firstdraft/guides/getting-started-with-cloud-9.md

 ![](/assets/autosave.png)

-Then go to the Cloud9 menu and **Restart Workspace**, and refresh your browser to apply the change.
+Then refresh your browser to apply the change.

 There are other settings you can customize here too, if you like, but **always remember to turn on autosave for every project**.